Showing 1 - 20 of 28 results

 File 7901: Full Text >

-An illustrated cybertour of the Lewis and Clark Expedition in Washington state.
-The Corps of Volunteers for Northwest Discovery (as the expedition was formally named) entered the region of the future state of Washington in October 1805.
-The cybertour was written and curated by Cassandra Tate, with photos by Glenn Drosendahl.
+An illustrated tour of the Lewis and Clark Expedition in what is now the state of Washington.
+The Corps of Volunteers for Northwest Discovery (as the expedition was formally named) entered the area of the future state in October 1805.
+The tour was written and curated by Cassandra Tate, with photos by Glenn Drosendahl.

 File 7062: Full Text >